EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where H() is the hash function in HKDF_V.

 For message_i the key and IV, called K_i and IV_i, SHALL be derived using other = aad_i, where i = 2 or 3.
-The key SHALL be derived using AlgorithmID set to the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.
+The key SHALL be derived using AlgorithmID set to the name of the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.
 The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in section 12.1.2. of {{I-D.ietf-cose-msg}}, and keyDataLength equal to the IV length of AEAD_V.

 Application specific traffic keys and other data SHALL be derived using other = exchange_hash.
-AlgorithmID is defined by the application and SHALL be different for different data being derived (an example is given in {{app-a2}}). keyDataLength is set to the length of the data being derived.
+AlgorithmID SHALL be a tstr defined by the application and SHALL be different for different data being derived (an example is given in {{app-a2}}). keyDataLength is set to the length of the data being derived.

 # EDHOC Authenticated with Asymmetric Keys {#asym}